April Stools' Day

 We all know that April showers bring May flowers, but did you know that April showers can wash dog poop into our waterways?

-Whenever you have time, head out to your favorite park, trail or neighborhood with gloves, plastic bags and a sturdy trowel and help scoop the poop.
+LCC encourages folks to pick a day in April to head out to your favorite park, trail, or neighborhood with gloves, plastic bags and a sturdy trowel and help scoop the poop.
+Contact us at lcc@lakechamplaincommittee.org and we will gladly lend you April Stools' Day supplies and offer some tips!
 Wear a safety vest if working near roadways.
 Pet poop should be deposited in the garbage along with any other trash you find during your outings.
+You can do this as an organized community event, a lowkey outing with friends and family, or a solo walk to help prevent dog poop from fouling our waterways with the advent of spring rains and snowmelt.

-You can use this form to share photos of your outing with LCC along with other information like the date, location, and details of your clean-up.
+Please use this form to share photos of your outing with LCC along with other information like the date, location, and details of your clean-up

 The Scoop on Dog Poop